sinanovicanes/nestfig/README.md

 ### Features

-- **Supports Multiple Config Sources:** You can load multiple JSON configuration files by specifying paths in the `@Config` decorator.
+- **Supports Multiple Config Sources:** You can load multiple JSON or YAML configuration files by specifying paths in the `@Config` decorator.
 - **Validation:** Integrates with `class-validator` to validate the configuration values.
 - **Global Configuration:** Easily make configuration available globally across your NestJS app.